Roswell Conspiracies: Aliens, Myths and Legends: Germany

 The German company Pidax released all 40 episodes on 3 volumes (2 DVDs each) in 2018.

 United Kingdom

 As of March 9, 2020, the first 20 episodes were made available on Amazon Prime Video UK.

 Other media

 Roswell Conspiracies: Aliens, Myths and Legends was later adapted into a video game for PlayStation and Game Boy Color on July 13, 2001, just one year after the series had finished its run on June 2, 2000.
+A Nintendo 64 version was also in development before being cancelled.

 The Game Boy Color adaptation was developed by Crawfish Interactive and gives players control of Nick Logan.
 The game is said to deliver ongoing suspense as any passerby could possibly be an alien.
 The game has five locations to explore and has ten levels, seven driving games and five Boss Battles.